Rafael23082/WADS-Forum/README.md

  <li>Run npm run dev</li>
 </ul>

-You can login to my account:
+<br>You can login to my account:
-Email: rafael.anderson@binus.ac.id
+<br>Email: rafael.anderson@binus.ac.id
-Password: 2702255981
+<br>Password: 2702255981

+<br>Be sure to have wifi connected so it can access the firestore.